Steven J. van Enk

 Steven Jacob van Enk (born 1965) is a physicist on the faculty of the University of Oregon whose fields of study are theoretical quantum information and quantum optics.

 Early life and education

-Born in 1965 in Veenendaal, the Netherlands, Steven J. van Enk lived in Holland until 1993.
-He earned a Ph.D. at the Universiteit Leiden in 1992.
+Steven Jacob van Enk was born in 1965 in Veenendaal, the Netherlands and lived in Holland until 1993.
+He earned a Ph.D. at the Universiteit Leiden in 1992, with his dissertation titled, Light as a Thermodynamic Force, advised by Gerard Nienhuis.

 Van Enk is a national FIDE Master chess player.

 Career

-Van Enk held postdoc positions at the MaxPlanck Institute of Quantum Optics, at the University of Innsbruck, and at Cal Tech, where he worked with H. Jeff Kimble, a leading theorist in quantum information.
+Van Enk held postdoc positions at the MaxPlanck Institute of Quantum Optics, at the University of Innsbruck, and at Caltech, where he worked with H. Jeff Kimble, a leading theorist in quantum information.
 Van Enk was then a member of the technical staff at Bell Labs for six years.

-In 2006 van Enk joined the University of Oregon Physics Department, where he became a full professor in 2009.
+In 2006 Van Enk joined the University of Oregon Physics Department, where he became a full professor in 2009.
 His work has been partially supported by N.S.F. grants.